2. Cross-instrument proposals

 European XFEL is part of the NEPHEWS consortium and partner in the twinning programme within this collaboration.

 The main goal of this programme is the transfer of knowledge necessary to function in the environment of research infrastructures between a new user and a more experienced research group.
-In due time, the facility may contact spokespersons of accepted proposals in this call to enquire about their readiness to host a new XFEL user, with suitable background and scientific interests, as additional temporary member of their team.
+In due time, the facility may contact spokespersons of accepted proposals in this call to enquire about their readiness to host a new XFEL facility user, with suitable background and scientific interests, as an additional temporary member of their team.

 More information: